Huang-W/cmpe279-sp21/README.md

 #### Programming Assignment 1

-In this assignment, the parent and child processes share the same file descriptors (without re-exec).
+In this assignment, the parent and child processes share the same local variables.

-The fork is done after binding the socket to a local address on port 80 (a privileged operation).
+A fork is done after the privileged binding of port 80.

-After forking, the parent process waits for the child process to exit, and the child process blocks until a connection is present.
+The parent process waits for the child process to exit, while the child blocks until a connection is present.

-A passwd entry with name of 'nobody' is expected to be present.
+The child lowers its privilege using a passwd entry with name of 'nobody'.

 ---